Gathering Entry 19 of 25

 Practice

-Plain standard: Online gathering should strengthen practice rather than replace it with stimulation.
+Plain standard: Online gathering should strengthen practice rather than replace it with stimulation, status, or constant contact.

-Reality test: Identify what the online space actually produces in attention, conduct, and relationships.
+Reality test: Identify what each online space actually produces in attention, conduct, relationships, service, records, and conflict.

-Reciprocity test: Ask whether moderation and norms are fair from the new or unpopular position.
+Reciprocity test: Ask whether purpose, moderation, privacy, and norms are fair from the new, quiet, unpopular, remote, disabled, low-tech, or dissenting position.

-Integrity test: Compare the group's online speech with its standards for honesty and respect.
+Integrity test: Compare the group's online speech, speed, screenshots, private messages, and moderation with its standards for honesty and respect.

-Repair test: Fix one digital pattern that rewards reactivity or status.
+Repair test: Fix one digital pattern that rewards reactivity, status, secrecy, gossip, pressure, or unclear authority.

-Transmission test: Make online norms explicit for future members.
+Transmission test: Make online norms explicit for future members so the tool does not silently become the culture.

-First practice: Write a short purpose and conduct standard for each online space.
+First practice: Write a short purpose and conduct standard for each online space, naming moderators, privacy, response expectations, and repair steps.

 Continue in context